MaksymilianKalek/CarsAPI/README.md

 # Cars API

-This project was created during my recruitment process to one of the software houses in Poznan.

 Car API is a simple Django API that allows you to manage a database containing makes and models of different cars.

 ## Installation